The Complete Guide to Online Defamation Law

 - A lawsuit or legal action will take too long.

-For those looking to comprehensively monitor and protect their online reputations, utilizing both online reputation management services and a legal content removal strategy can be extremely effective at combating online defamation and other Internet attacks.
+For those looking to comprehensively monitor, protect and manage their online reputations, utilizing both online reputation management services and a legal content removal strategy can be extremely effective at combating online defamation and other Internet attacks.
+Depending on your situation, online reputation management costs may be less lawsuit fees.

 As famed investor Warren Buffet once said, “It takes 20 years to build a reputation and five minutes to ruin it.”
 The reality of online defamation is that the longer it stays online, the higher the likelihood it will rise in search result rankings, be seen by more eyes, and cause more damage to a person’s or business’s livelihood.
 When it comes to removing online defamation, proactivity beats reactivity any day of the week.